monk-ee/SplunkAppforAWSBilling/README.md

 The application supports the straight Cost model as well as the Blended/Unblended Cost Model.
 Dashboards for both are provided; use the one that suits your billing settings.

 ## Setup Amazon detailed billing

+v2.0 Indexes are not compatible with earlier versions of the app, you will have to rerun all your log data and flush the older indexes - the data has changed from csv items to JSON.

 You will need to ensure that you have set your billing preferences correctly.

  If you are not sure go to Billing Preferences: